easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 ### 💎 PRO TIER ($12/month)

 **What you get:**
-- Add your own API keys to Q-IDE settings
+- Add your own API keys to Top Dog settings
 - Use any model you have a key for
 - Still have access to free local models
 - Your choice of OpenAI, Google, Anthropic, or local